upstash/pulumi-upstash/README.md

 ## Some Examples

 ### TypeScript:

 ```
 import * as pulumi from "@pulumi/pulumi";
 import * as upstash from "@upstash/pulumi";

-// multiple redis databases in a single for loop
+// multiple redis databases in a single for loop:

 for (let i = 0; i < 5; i++) {
     new upstash.RedisDatabase("mydb" + i, {